jaredjbarnes/clarity-pattern-parser/README.md

 }
 ```
 ## Repeat
-The "Repeat" patterns allows you to match repeating patterns with, or without a divider.
+The `Repeat` patterns allows you to match repeating patterns with, or without a divider.

 For example you may want to match a pattern like so.
 ```